Sharp Analysis of a Simple Model for Random Forests: Main results

-Here we depart from the strategy of \citep{biau2012}, which we now briefly outline.
-His approach consists of applying H\"older's inequality to the expectation of \prettyref{eq:capiden} and resultant expected product
+\begin{remark} In proving the estimation error bound \prettyref{eq:variance}, we depart from the strategy of \cite{biau2012}, which we now briefly outline.
+Biau's approach consists of applying H\"older's inequality to the expectation of \prettyref{eq:capiden} and resultant expected product, i.e.,